Zephkek/TP-1450/README.md

    227 Entering Passive Mode (192,168,1,1,16,20).
    200 PORT command successful.
    ```
-   - **Critical Flaw**: Commands like `ls` succeed in certain conditions, indicating partial functionality in an otherwise corrupted state.
+   - **Notes**: Commands like `ls` succeed in certain conditions, indicating partial functionality in an otherwise corrupted state, usually when

 ---